coins-docs/coins-docs-th.guthub.io/docs/rest-api.md

 }
 ```

-### Note

-### Request Parameters

-- Email address should be encoded. e.g. test@gmail.com should be encoded into test%40gmail.com
+* Please note Email address should be encoded. e.g. test@gmail.com should be encoded into test%40gmail.com